 The expected output that you write for a doctest must exactly

 match the actual output.
-For the average
+For the average function, if we wrote:

 def average(values):